How to set up SPF, DKIM & DMARC to keep emails out of spam

 Real example for a company using Google and Mailchimp:

-v=spf1 include:_spf.google.com include:servers.mcsv.net ~all |
+| v=spf1 include:_spf.google.com include:servers.mcsv.net ~all |

 Example for just Google workspace accounts:

-v=spf1 include:_spf.google.com ~all |
+| v=spf1 include:_spf.google.com ~all |

 The ~all at the end is important.

 It tells email servers to flag suspicious emails but not reject them completely.
+Before moving on, you can use an SPF record checker to preview how your record will be interpreted by mail servers.

-Note: Avoid +all — it allows anyone to send on your behalf.
+Note: Avoid +all.
+It allows anyone to send on your behalf.

 Step 4 → Add the SPF record to DNS